addisoncox/CTng/Readme.md

 The `testData` folder contains configurations for testing, but configs can be generated using the functions in `config`.

+To close all tmux sessions, you can use the tmux kill-server command.

 # Function Documentation
 Documentation + Function descriptions exist in each file/subfolder.